 “If you look at one of the big reasons that I chose Mike — and, one of the reasons is party unity, I have to be honest,” Trump said.
 “So many people have said, ‘party unity.’
 Because I’m an outsider.
 I don’t want to be an outsider.”

 On July 20, 2016, Pence accepted his party’s vice presidential nomination at the Republican National Convention in Cleveland, Ohio.
-He followed Ted Cruz, who gave a controversial speech where he did not endorse Trump, and was then booed off the stage by delegates.
+He followed Cruz, who was booed off the stage for a speech in which he declined to endorse Trump.
 In his acceptance speech, Pence remained composed and spoke of his running mate Trump: “You know, he’s a man known for a larger personality, a colorful style and lots of charisma.
-And so, I guess he was just looking for some balance on the ticket.”
+And so, I guess he was just looking for some balance on the ticket.

 "Donald Trump gets it.
 He's the genuine article.
 He's a doer in a game usually reserved for talkers," the vice presidential nominee continued.
 "And when Donald Trump does his talking, he doesn't tiptoe around the thousand new rules of political correctness.
 He's his own man, distinctly American.
 Where else would an independent spirit like his find a following than in the land of the free and the home of the brave?"